sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 #### LAB Channel Constructor

-Create a new SassColor in a color space with LAB channels- `lab` and `oklab`.
+Create a new SassColor in a color space with LAB channels -- `lab` and `oklab`.
 `space` is required as there is no legacy space to default to.

 ```ts